 The Shetland Islands are almost another country.
 The subarctic archipelago North of Scotland is attractive for wildlife and archeology lovers.

 Further west from the Isle of Skye, its main islands are Lewis and Harris.

-Highlights include historical site such as the Callanish Standing Stones and stunning white sand beaches.
+Highlights include historical sites such as the Callanish Standing Stones and stunning white sand beaches.

 13 - Cairngorms National Park

-Between Inverness and Edinburgh the Western highland offers a different mountainous landscape from the rest of the highlands.
+Between Inverness and Edinburgh, the Western highlands offers a different mountainous landscape than the rest of the highlands.